NinaNais/Sales_Analysis1/README.md

 After loading tables into Power BI, I made several data transformations using the Power Query editor.
 For instance, I fixed the data in the "Product Subcategory" column.
 Initially, some cells had NULL values, while in others, the Product Subcategory did not match the Category and Product Name.
 I added a conditional column to fix those mismatches.
 Then I have created basic measures such as Revenue, Profit, Number of Customers, Margin.
 Additionally, I created a DAX column to prepare Age and Income Buckets required for my visualizations.

+### Results

+The sales management dashboard consists of one page functioning as a dashboard and overview, with two additional pages dedicated to combining tables for necessary details and visualizations illustrating sales per customers and per products.